-DIS3GNO has been used to run an application in which eight independent instances of the J48 algorithm perform a different classification task on the covertype dataset.
+DIS3GNO has been used to run an application in which 8 independent instances of the J48 algorithm perform a different classification task on the covertype dataset.
 In particular, each J48 instance has been asked to classify data using a different value of confidence, ranging from 0.15 to 0.50.
-The same application has been executed using a number of computing nodes ranging from one to eight to evaluate the system speedup.
+The same application has been executed using a number of computing nodes ranging from 1 to 8 to evaluate the system speedup.

 The workflow corresponding to the application is shown in Figure 17.
-It includes a dataset node (representing the covertype dataset) connected to eight tool nodes, each one associated with an instance of the J48 classification algorithm with a different value of confidence (ranging from 0.15 to 0.50).
-These nodes are in turn connected to another tool node, associated with a model chooser that selects the best classification model among those learnt by the J48 instances.
+It includes a dataset node (representing the covertype dataset) connected to 8 tool nodes, each one associated with an instance of the J48 classification algorithm with a different value of confidence (ranging from 0.15 to 0.50).
+These nodes are in turn connected to another tool node, associated with a model chooser which selects the best classification model among those learnt by the J48 instances.
 Finally, the node associated with the model chooser is connected to a model node having the location set to localhost; this enforces the model to be transferred to the client host for its visualization.

-The workflow has been executed using a number of computing nodes ranging from one to eight for each of the three datasets (9, 18, and 36 MB) to evaluate the speedup of the system.
-Table IV reports the execution times of the application when one, two, four, and eight computing nodes are used.
-The eight classification tasks that constitute the overall application are indicated as $DM_1...DM_8$, corresponding to the tasks of running J48 with a confidence value of 0.15, 0.20, 0.25, 0.30, 0.35, 0.40, 0.45, and 0.50, respectively.
-The table shows how the classification tasks are assigned to the computing nodes (denoted as $N_1..N_8$), as well as the execution times for each dataset size.
+The workflow has been executed using a number of computing nodes ranging from 1 to 8 for each of the three datasets (9 MB, 18 MB and 36 MB) in order to evaluate the speedup of the system.
+Table IV reports the execution times of the application when 1, 2, 4 and 8 computing nodes are used.
+The 8 classification tasks that constitute the overall application are indicated